This accessibility statement applies to www.cumbria.ac.uk The University of Cumbria Website is Partially Compliant

 - understand the website text

-- change colours and contrast levels
+- change contrast levels

 - navigate most of the website using just a keyboard

-- listen to most of the website using a screen reader
+- listen to the website content using a screen reader

-View our accessibility tools page to find accessibility tools and plugins to help improve your online experience.
+View our Accessibility Tools page to find accessibility tools and plugins to help improve your online experience.

 We know some parts of this website aren't fully accessible: